|

 Section 16(2) of the Health Protection and Promotion Act (HPPA) requires that every person who intends to commence to operate a food premise shall give notice of the person’s intention to the Medical Officer of Health or the Health Unit is which the food premise will be located.
 Food premises are defined as "a premises where food or milk is manufactured, processed, prepared, stored, handled, displayed, distributed, transported, sold or offered for sale, but does not include a private residence".

 All vendors selling food (both packaged or unpackaged) are required to complete a Health Unit form and submit it to the Applefest Coordinator.
-Required forms will be emailed to successful vendors and have all relevant information completed specifically to Applefest.
+Required forms will be emailed to successful vendors and will have all relevant information completed specifically to Applefest.

 Vendor Terms & Conditions